Interfacing/backbone-marionette-widget-gridview/README.md

 ## Rendering
-- When a `Marionette.WidgetGridView` is `render()`ed, it will initialize gridstack with the current `gsOptions` and then proceed to add a custom view to the grid view for every model inside the current collection.
+ When a `Marionette.WidgetGridView` is `render()`ed, it will initialize gridstack with the current `gsOptions` and then proceed to add a custom view to the grid view for every model inside the current collection.

-**- When a `Marionette.WidgetView` is rendered, it will only render the root element.
+**When a `Marionette.WidgetView` is rendered, it will only render the root element.
 That means that when you define the template of your custom views, you should always regroup your view's html into a single element at the top level. .
 In the [localstorage example](https://github.com/Interfacing/backbone-marionette-widget-gridview/blob/marionette-logic/example/localstorage/index.html), the content of the views are contained into a single `<div></div>` html tag**

 ## Changelog